kdgdkd/MIDItema/README.md

 3. Install the required dependencies:

   ```
   pip install mido python-osc prompt-toolkit python-rtmidi
   ```

-  Note: python-rtmidi is a recommended backend for mido on most systems.

 ## Configuration

 MIDItema is controlled by two types of JSON files.

-### 1. Main Configuration (MIDItema.conf.json)
+### 1. Main Configuration (miditema.conf.json)

 This file, located in the root directory, defines the MIDI and OSC connections.

 ```
 {